 Toronto has a wonderfully eclectic and international food scene.
 Even though it is a bit of a mission to travel to it from the west end, where I live, Maha’s is worth the trip to Little India, in the east end of town.

 The restaurant itself is small, bright and airy, with plenty of colourful Egyptian artwork, textures and other special touches.
-In the summertime, you can sit on their cute patio.
+In the summertime, you can enjoy their cute outdoor patio.

 My recent visits to Maha’s have involved a bit of a wait (as it is quite popular, and a small space).
-But you can order a latte while you wait in line, so come with friends and enjoy some time to catch up before you settle into the restaurant.
-Afterward, you can wander through Little India along Gerrard St E.
+People who know me, know I usually don’t bother waiting.
+Maha’s is worth the wait.
+And you can order a latte while you wait in line, so come with friends and enjoy some time to catch up before you settle into the restaurant.
+Afterward, you can wander through the Gerrard Street Bazaar, for a taste of Little India.